SkafteNicki/libcpab/README.md

 ```

 ## How to use
-The interface is simple to use and only have a couple of different methods that should
+The interface is simple to use and only have a couple of different methods that
-get you started with diffiomorphic transformations.
-You have the choice to choose
+should get you started with diffiomorphic transformations.
+You have the choice
-between a tensorflow or pytorch backend:
+to choose between a numpy, tensorflow or pytorch backend.
+Regardless of backend
+the main class to interact with is imported as

 ```
-    # Import library with tensorflow backend
-    from libcpab.tensorflow import cpab

-    # Import library with pytorch backend
-    from libcpab.pytorch import cpab
+    from libcpab import cpab
+    T = cpab(tess_size, backend, device, zero_boundary, volume_perservation)
 ```

-Both class share the same the same interface
+The arguments are:
+* tess_size: list, with the number of cells in each dimension
+* backend: string, computational backend to use.
+Choose between "numpy" (default),
+    "pytorch" or "tensorflow"
+* device: string, either "CPU" (default) or "GPU".
+For the numpy backend only
+    the "CPU" option is valid
+* zero_boundary: bool, determines is the velocity at the boundary is zero
+* volume_perservation: bool, determine if the transformation is volume perservating

+The class have a number of methods

 ```
     # Import library
-    from libcpab."framework" import cpab
+    from libcpab import cpab

     # Define a 2x2 transformation class
-    T = cpab(tess_size=[2,2])
+    T = cpab(tess_size, backend, device, zero_boundary, volume_perservation)

     # Important methods
     g = T.uniform_meshgrid(...)               # sample uniform grid of points in transformer domain